acisops/acispy_cmd/doc/source/index.rst

 .. code-block:: text

-    usage: simulate_ecs_run [-h] [--vehicle_load VEHICLE_LOAD] [--simpos SIMPOS]
-                            [--off_nom_roll OFF_NOM_ROLL] [--dh_heater DH_HEATER]
+   usage: simulate_ecs_run [-h] [--vehicle_load VEHICLE_LOAD] [--off_nom_roll OFF_NOM_ROLL] [--dh_heater DH_HEATER]
-                            [--fep_count FEP_COUNT] [--clocking CLOCKING]
-                            [--instrument INSTRUMENT] [--q Q]
                            component tstart hours T_init pitch ccd_count

    Simulate an ECS run.

    positional arguments:
-      component             The component to model: dpa, dea, or psmc. tstart                The start time of the ECS run in YYYY:DOY:HH:MM:SS format
-      hours                 The length of the ECS run in hours.
+     component             The component to model: dpa, dea, or psmc. tstart                The start time of the ECS run in YYYY:DOY:HH:MM:SS format hours                 The length of the ECS run in hours.
      T_init                The initial temperature of the component in degrees C. pitch                 The pitch in degrees.
      ccd_count             The number of CCDs to clock.

    optional arguments:
      -h, --help            show this help message and exit --vehicle_load VEHICLE_LOAD
                            The vehicle load which is running.
 Default: None, meaning no vehicle load.
 If this parameter is set, the input values of pitch and off-nominal roll will be ignored and the values from the vehicle load will be used.
-      --simpos SIMPOS       The SIM position.
-Default: -99616.0 --off_nom_roll OFF_NOM_ROLL
+     --off_nom_roll OFF_NOM_ROLL
                            The off-nominal roll.
 Default: 0.0
      --dh_heater DH_HEATER
                            Is the DH heater on (1) or off (0)?
 Default: 0/off.
-      --fep_count FEP_COUNT
-                            The number of FEPs which are on.
-      --clocking CLOCKING   Whether or not the CCDs are being clocked.
-      --instrument INSTRUMENT
-                            The instrument which is being used, only for the FP temperature.
-      --q Q                 Target quaternion in the case of the FP temperature.

 Example 1
 +++++++++